ParalESN: Enabling parallel information processing in Reservoir Computing

-\section{Computational complexity}
+\section{Computational Complexity}

 Here, we compare the time and space complexity of ParalESN, traditional ESNs, and other RC approaches based on structured transforms, including SCR~\citep{rodan2011minimum} and Structured RC~\citep{dong2020reservoir}.
-For simplicity, we consider the case of shallow, single-layer architectures and omit the computational cost of training the readout, as this cost is the same for all models.
+For simplicity, we consider shallow, single-layer architectures and omit the computational cost of training the readout, as this cost is the same for all models.
 Table~\ref{tab:complexity_analysis} provides an overview of the computational complexity analysis.
-Regarding time complexity, the diagonal transition matrix of ParalESN allows for a number of operations that scales linearly in the reservoir size $N_{\text{h}}$.
-Furthermore, the linear recurrence, which makes it possible to compute all time steps in parallel via associative scan, removes the linear dependency on the sequence length, reducing it to logarithmic.
-Regarding space complexity, ParalESN significantly reduces the memory footprint of its parameters compared to traditional ESNs by employing a diagonal transition matrix, storing only $N_{\text{h}}$ diagonal elements rather than a full $N_{\text{h}} \times N_{\text{h}}$ matrix.
-This is crucial in enabling the construction of larger reservoirs.
+In terms of time complexity, the diagonal transition matrix of ParalESN yields a number of operations that scales linearly in the reservoir size $N_{\text{h}}$.
+Furthermore, the linear recurrence enables all time steps to be computed in parallel via an associative scan, removing the linear dependency on the sequence length and reducing it to logarithmic.
+In terms of space complexity, ParalESN significantly reduces the memory footprint of its parameters compared to traditional ESNs by employing a diagonal transition matrix, storing only $N_{\text{h}}$ diagonal elements rather than a full $N_{\text{h}} \times N_{\text{h}}$ matrix.
+This is crucial for enabling the construction of larger reservoirs.